Muhomorik/DSS_Capstone/AppAbout.md

 Final words
 -----------

-I am slightly disappointing by the JHU and SwiftKey for ignoring the project.
+I am slightly disappointed by the SwiftKey for ignoring the project.

-I think JHU should have provided a set with predicted values to train a model.
+I think there should be provided a set with predicted values to train a model.
 Because predicting the Quiz results without being able to evaluate a model first is... tricky.